The Who, What, and How of Creative Marketing

 A group of marketers sits behind a one-way mirror, taking scrupulous notes on a focus group.
 Nearby, a marketing specialist is scraping metadata on area demographics, looking for patterns.
 Another team member is reading, consuming, and interpreting survey results.
 An analyst is crunching spreadsheets, shifting pivot tables and cross-referencing sheets.
-This is the raw foundation of marketing: the data set.
-So what next?
+This data is the raw foundation of marketing, but what comes next?

 One of the foundational creative marketing roles is that of the copywriter.
 It is the copywriter’s job to interpret data in a way that is accessible to either business partners or end-game consumers.
 The copywriter shapes numbers into a storyline.
 Once a cohesive narrative has been created, the copywriter passes his work on to the next creative: the designer.